Biblical Archaeology ( Free PDF )

 • After 1948: Biblical Truth and Patriotism

-• Beyond the Six-Day War: research and new strategies
+• Beyond the Six-Day War: Research and New Strategies

-• Part II Archeology and the Bible
+• Part II: Archaeology and the Bible

 • From Noah and the Flood to Joshua and the Israelites